England national under-21 football team: Current squad

+Players born on or after 1 January 2004 are eligible for 2027 UEFA European Under-21 Championship qualifying games.

-The following players were named in the squad for games against France and Croatia, to be played 25 and 28 March 2023.
+The following players were named in the squad for qualifying games against Republic of Ireland and Slovakia, played on 14 and 18 November 2025.

-Caps and goals updated as of 27 September 2022 after the match against Germany.
-Names in italics denote players who have been capped for the senior team.
+Caps and goals updated as of 18 November 2025, after the match against Slovakia.
+Names in bold denote players who have been capped for the senior team.

 Recent call-ups

-The following players have previously been called up to the England under-21 squad in the last 12 months and remain eligible for selection.
+The following players have previously been called up to the England under-21 squad and remain eligible for selection.